 AEMTEK is a laboratory that provides testing, research, training, and consulting services for various industries.
-I was hired by AEMTEK to design a special signature for the emails from their staff.
+I was hired by AEMTEK to design special signatures for the emails by their staff members.

 The client provided me the company’s logo and all the information that was to appear in the email signature.
 I designed the layout of the signature that would look best based on the provided content while also making the overall signature compact, as the client requested.